 For instances in which a due date falls on a weekend or a holiday, returns and payments will be due on the next business day.

-With so many factors impacting when you need to collect sales tax from your Louisiana customers and at what rate, it’s essential that you stay on top of things to ensure you’re always compliant with local rules and regulations.
+With so many factors impacting when you need to collect sales tax from your Louisiana customers and at what rate, you must stay on top of things to ensure you’re always compliant with local tax rules and regulations.
 This is compounded by the fact that rates and other elements of state sales tax laws can change at any time, and so you need to keep up to date with those changes as well.
-States are increasingly trying to adjust to the large volume of sales that are completed online, with the result that new regulations surrounding these types of transactions are to be expected more and more frequently going forward.

-The challenges of staying on top of all of this is compounded further if you do business in more than one state, and so it can be very helpful to have software designed to help you in these types of situations.
+The challenges of staying on top of all of this are compounded further if you do business in more than one state, so it can be very helpful to have software designed to help you in these situations.
 TaxTools is just such a program, and its ability to track changes to local sales tax rates, provide up-to-date information on sales and payments, and organize data separately for each state you make sales in will greatly streamline your accounting processes.
-TaxTools integrates smoothly with all eCommerce platforms, so you won’t need to change anything else about the way you do business in order to take advantage of its benefits.
+TaxTools integrates smoothly with all eCommerce platforms, so you won’t need to change anything else about how you do business to take advantage of its benefits.

 If you’re ready to see how TaxTools can help you streamline your sales process and improve the overall efficiency of your business, click here to learn more or sign up for a free trial today.